ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ml-perf/ml-perf.md

 ## Prerequisites

-* An [Arm based instance](/learning-paths/servers-and-cloud-computing/csp/) from a cloud service provider running `Ubuntu Linux 20.04`.
+* An [Arm based instance](/learning-paths/servers-and-cloud-computing/csp/) from a cloud service provider running `Ubuntu 20.04` or `Ubuntu 22.04`.

 This Learning Path has been tested on AWS and Oracle platforms.

 ## Install necessary software and packages required by MLPerf Inference Suite

-Launch an Arm-based instance running `Ubuntu 20.04`.
+Launch an Arm-based instance running `Ubuntu 20.04` or `Ubuntu 22.04`.

 Install build-essential and Python3 package dependencies